 - Exercise helps raise your HDL cholesterol.

 Eat foods that are naturally low in fat.
 These include whole grains, fruits, and vegetables.
-Keep them low in fat by using low-fat toppings, sauces, and dressings.
+Using low-fat toppings, sauces, and dressings will help.

 - Choose lean protein foods -- soy, fish, skinless chicken, very lean meat, and fat-free or 1% dairy products.

-- Look for the words "hydrogenated" or "partially hydrogenated" on food labels.
-Do NOT eat foods that contain these because they are loaded with saturated fats and trans fats.
+- Look for the words "hydrogenated" or "partially hydrogenated" and trans fats on food labels.
+Do NOT eat foods with these.

-- Limit how much fried foods, processed foods, and commercially prepared baked goods (donuts, cookies, and crackers) you eat.
-They may contain a lot of saturated fats or trans fats.
+- Limit how many prepared baked goods (such as donuts, cookies, and crackers) you eat.
+They may contain a lot of fats that are not healthy.

-- Eat fewer products that are high in saturated fats.
-Some of these are egg yolks, hard cheeses, whole milk, cream, ice cream, butter, and fatty meats (and large portions of meats).
+- Eat fewer egg yolks, hard cheeses, whole milk, cream, ice cream, butter, and fatty meats.
+Eat smaller portions of meats.

-Getting plenty of exercise will also help you.
+Getting plenty of exercise will also help.
 Talk with your doctor about what kind of exercise might be best for you.